use-ink/ink/CONTRIBUTING.md

 You can have a look at the [PR#1284](https://github.com/paritytech/ink/pull/1284/files#diff-e7cc1cdb3856da1293c785de863703d5961c324aa2018decb0166ea1eb0631e8R191) for a reference of how the described way could be implemented.

-## Continuous Integration

-Our [continuous integration (CI)](https://github.com/paritytech/ink/blob/master/.gitlab-ci.yml) will check for the following properties of all changes.

-*Note:* We use Rust `stable` together with `export RUSTC_BOOTSTRAP=1` in our CI.
-So you have to export this environment variable locally too!
-Setting it will enable nightly features in stable Rust.
-So it's definitely a hack, but we decided on it since using nightly in the CI came with a lot of maintenance burden.

-1. Is `rustfmt` happy with it ?
-    - `cargo fmt --all`
-1. Is `clippy` happy with it?
-    - `cargo clippy --all-targets --all-features`
-1. Does the code still compile?
-    - `cargo check --all-features`
-1. Do all the examples still compile?
-    - `cargo contract check --manifest-path ./examples/.../Cargo.toml`
-1. Is the `wasm-32` target still compiling?
-    - `cargo check --no-default-features --target wasm32-unknown-unknown`
-1. Are all the tests passing?
-    - `cargo test --all-features --workspace`
-1. Are all the tests for the examples passing?
-    - `cargo test --manifest-path ./examples/.../Cargo.toml`
-1. Is the test code coverage increasing or at least stable?
-1. Has the size of the example contract binaries changed?

-Only if our very demanding CI is happy with your pull request we will eventually merge it.
-Exceptions confirm the rule!

 ## Issues and Pull Requests